artemsheludko/zolan/README.md

 Zolan - Modern & Minimal Theme for Jekyll
 ======
-Zolan is a modern and minimal Jekyll theme for sharing your ideas.
+Zolan is a minimal blog theme for Jekyll.

 * * *